GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== deletesliver ====
-Calls the AM API v1 and v2 DeleteSliver function.
+Calls the AM API v1 and v2 !DeleteSliver function.
 This command will free any resources associated with your slice at the given aggregates.